Founder

 Working For the Well-being of Individuals and Community

 How wonderful it would be for every individual to have the tools to creatively and authentically exercise their voice while having a safe place to be heard and validated.
 How wonderful it would be for each individual to have the tools to listen to their neighbor, inquire about things misunderstood with a sincere curiosity, have hard conversations, embrace differences, and have a healthy awareness of who benefits and who suffers from allowing divisiveness, injustice, and oppression in our communities.
-Let's foster social cohesiveness and be the ones who benefit as we continue to strengthen ourselves.
-Our community is a sense of belonging, a protective factor, a place to work together & play together, learn together, enjoy the things we build together, and have a strong, resilient, healthy, and inclusive community culture.

 It was not long after working with a community theatre named the New Freedom Theater of Philadelphia, following Pam's undergrad at SUNY Albany (theatre major and music minor), that she realized her passion for the healing and therapeutic quality of the theatre and theater techniques.
 She also developed a love for community through her experiences with drama as a therapeutic tool in organizations such as in shelters, churches, revitalization events, nursing homes, summer programs, and such.
 The therapeutic connection and space for expression provided a sense of freedom and a refresh button for the participants.
 Pam's love for healing, theatre, and community led to her career in drama therapy and psychology.
 More than a career, it is her purpose - her calling.